Geography

 In and Around Avening:

-Local study, including simple fieldwork and observational skills with a focus on key human features
+Local study, including map work an simple fieldwork and observational skills, with a focus on key human and physical features

 Superheroes: